DataDog/documentation/content/en/security/account_takeover_protection.md

 3. Residential IPs
 4. Data centers

 Understanding typical networks can inform your blocking strategy.
-For example, if you have a consumer application it may be unexpected for customers to authenticate from data centers, you may have more leeway to block the IP addresses associated with that data center.
-However if your customers source entirely from Mobile ISPs, you may have significant impacts to legitimate traffic if you block those ISPs.
+For example, if you have a consumer application, it may be unexpected for customers to authenticate from data centers.
+You may have more leeway to block the IP addresses associated with that data center.
+However, if your customers source entirely from Mobile ISPs, you may have an impact to legitimate traffic if you block those ISPs.

-Who are your customers and what is their account name structure
+Who are your customers, and what is their account name structure?
-1. Employees with an expected ID format such as integers, corporate domains, or combinations if numbers and text
+1. Employees with an expected ID format such as integers, corporate domains, or combinations of numbers and text
 2. SaaS customers, using domain names associated with the customer company
-3. Consumers using free providers such as gMail, hotmail, or protonmail
+3. Consumers using free providers such as Gmail or Proton Mail

 Understanding your customers account name structure helps understand if attacks are targeted or blind attempts at credential stuffing.

 ### Distributed Attacks

-Blocking advanced, distributed attacks is often business decision as the attack affects availability, may affect user funds, and may impact legitimate users.
+Blocking advanced, distributed attacks is often a business decision, as the attack affects availability, may affect user funds, and may impact legitimate users.
 There are three critical components for success in these attacks
 1. Proper onboarding: Are you configured for blocking with ASM?
 2. Proper configuration: ensure that you have correctly set Client IPs and XFF headers
-3. Internal communication plans: Communication with security teams, services owners, and product leads is critical to understanding the impact of mitigating large scale attacks.
+3. Internal communication plans: Communication with security teams, services owners, and product leads is critical to understanding the impact of mitigating large-scale attacks.

-Note: Responders can identify services owners via the tags in all ASM Signals.
+Note: Responders can identify service owners via the tags in all ASM Signals.

 ## Signal Review